glossary

 What are the rules and processes for making decisions?

 Sociocratic leadership includes bylaws and consent-based decisions.
 Instead of needing a majority vote of 51% or more, decisions are made by discussing the issue or proposal.
-Circle meetings typically happen every three months as part of the organisation’s strategy to evaluate effectiveness, review policies, and recommend or make changes.
+Circles must meet at least every three months for formal policy review, though operational meetings occur far more frequently.
+These sessions are part of the organisation’s strategy to evaluate effectiveness, review policies, and recommend changes.

 Decisions are made during ‘rounds’, which consist of each person speaking one after the other to make sure everyone has been heard.
 Rounds are intended to create group cohesion and a more democratic approach to operating the organisation.
 Circle members are assigned their roles through consent rounds, and the secretary is responsible for record-keeping and maintaining a logbook.
 The circle objectives are determined by the higher circle.